-Where possible, we recommend you make use of this functionality to enter bank transactions.
+Where possible, we recommend you make use of this functionality or Automatic Bank Feeds to enter bank transactions.
 This will enhance efficiency, accuracy and transparency in managing your payments and receipts.
 Use Import Rules for intelligent, assisted transaction entry.

 Download your electronic bank statement

 the first step is to download your bank statement from your online banking account in either OFX, QFX, QIF or CSV formats and save the downloaded file on your local computer.

 Once you have downloaded the OFX, QFX, QIF or CSV file from your online banking, navigate to the Banking tab and then the Bank Statement Import tab.
 Click the New Import button.

 File to import: Click on the Browse button and select the OFX, QFX, QIF or CSV file that you previously downloaded and saved on your computer.

 PayPal Import: If you are importing a PayPal file, then this option must be selected.

 Once you have made your selections, click the Upload button to read the transactions in the selected file.

 You must specify the following:

 Bank account: specify the bank account that you would like to import the data into